JohnMYamamoto/JohnMYamamoto.github.io/essays/smartquestions.md

 The first thing that you might notice when reading this question, is that the person asking did try to solve the problem on their own.
 They tried disabling the service and also used wireshark to analyze the traffic for TLS 1.2.
 However, they included very few details about their issue, which makes it hard for other people to provide an appropriate answer.
 Additionally, the person asking did not mention doing any research on the issue, which strongly encourages a "stfw" response.
 Luckily the person who responded to them was polite and as helpful as they could be, but it is clear that they wanted a more clear question for them to work with.

-Here is a link to the question for your reference as needed: [Stack Overflow](https://stackoverflow.com/questions/54032781/check-tls1-2-for-sql-server-connection)
 ```
-Please tell us whether your SQL Server is 2012 as the tag displayed.
+A: Please tell us whether your SQL Server is 2012 as the tag displayed.
 If so, firstly, please check whether the patch for enabling TLS 1.2 is installed.

 Next please check whether the update for client components and drivers are installed.